KKarmugil/SimpleYoutubeDownloader/README.md

 # SimpleYoutubeDownloader
 Simple youtube downloder with minimal options

+Install requirements

-Install requirements before starting main.py
+starting main.py

-Just paste Url and Enter it will auto detect video or playlist and it will auto download videos in 720p
+paste Url and Enter it will auto detect video or playlist and it will auto download videos in 720p

 ## Enter Url